Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Static VHGR

-Single-stage approaches rely on a single model, which varies depending on the task.
-For gesture classification, fine-tuned variants of well-known 2D-CNN architectures are employed, such as VGG and DenseNet, or custom lightweight architectures are trained from scratch.
+Static VHGR (SHGR) aims to identify gestures relying only on spatial data.
+As this approach neglects temporal information, it is only suitable for recognizing static hand gestures.
+For gesture classification, fine-tuned variants of well-known 2DCNN architectures are employed, such as VGG and DenseNet, or custom lightweight architectures are trained from scratch.
 When classification is combined with localization of gestures, variants of YOLO are adopted.
-As far as it concerns the application, static VHGR methods are used in Sign Language Understanding (SLU) and Human Computer Interaction (HCI).
-However, a few more general-purpose models have also been proposed:
+Hand segmentation is often applied to eliminate the background, reducing the interference of gesture-irrelevant information.
+Hand or human detection is also utilized in some cases to normalize the spatial dimensions, especially for long-range recognition.
+Regarding application domains, SHGR methods are used in SLU, HCI, and HRI.
+However, a few more general-purpose models have also been proposed.
+Representative network structures and algorithmic pipelines for SHGR are illustrated in Fig.~\ref{fig:composite_static}.
+The rest of the section analyzes representative methods in detail, highlights the current SOTA, and compares them, answering Q2 and Q3 (see Section~\ref{sec:intro}).